Baseball333/Pong-Source-Code/README.md

 Seventh Commit:
 The gameplay loop is where the majority of gameplay is executed.
 First the shell is graphically updated, next the for loop establishing movement of the ball.
 Since the gameplay loop is extensive, each operation will be described in a separate commit.

+Eighth Commit:
+After the for loop border checking is written(with the aid of the os library).
+Border checking is written with four if statements, whose purpose is to assure the movement of the ball resets when collision with the border occurs(such to maintain gameplay).